tweag/nickel/rfcs/007-bytecode-interpreter.md

 - the color (for garbage-collection)
 - a multi-purpose tag byte

-The header followed by some arbitrary content, whose shape depends on the type of the value.
+The header is followed by arbitrary content whose shape depends on the type of the value.

 ADTs are represented within the block's data as an integer if there are no parameters (the tag byte then doesn't store the actual variant's tag, but has